sajidzamanme/UIU_CGPA_Calculator/README.md

 # UIU CGPA CALCULATOR

-The name says it all.
+A simple name that says it all.

-Made it as a practice project because the one I was using has stopped working.
+Built as a personal project when the website I relied on stopped working.

 # Used Technologies